magda-io/magda/docs/docs/deploy-to-aws.md

 ### 6> Create required secrets in Magda deployment namespace `magda`

+> Please note: since Magda v1.0.0, Magda's helm chart can auto-generate internal secrets for core modules.
+You don't have to manually generate secrets unless it's external key / secret that is supplied by external providers. e.g. smtp username & password or authentication plugin credentials (if you use any)

 > You need [pwgen](https://linux.die.net/man/1/pwgen) command line tool to follow the instruction below.
 If it's not availble on nyour system, you need to install one.

 ```bash